ekzyis/algosound/README.md

  * Create more user input to enhance sonifications
  * Fix the "copy-and-paste"-issue of the source files

 ### Update #3.1 "Going from Processing (back) to Java" - 18.04.18

 [Update #3](https://github.com/ekzyis/algosound#update-3--finished-gen-2-sonification-and-some-ui---110218) was the last update before my work got evaluated by my proofessor.
 After sending in my code, I did spend some time on finishing rebasing the code base on java code and not Processing code.
 I am now using <b>IntelliJ IDE</b> and since I didn't talk about this before (but I wished I would) I will list some background information about the project:
 * First, I was using the <b>Processing IDE</b>.
 * After it got very unhandy to have your open files as a tab, I started using Sublime Text 3.
 This made it possible to add automated header to files when saving.
-Since I created files a long time ago before I now started using the script, I changed some files manually with the time they "about" got created but I may missed some files or dates.
+Since I created files a long time ago before I started using the script, I changed some files manually with the time they "about" got created but I may missed some files or dates.
 So it would have been very helpful but in the end wasn't.
-* Switching to java meant switchting to a real IDE and not an text editor.
+* Switching to java meant switching to a real IDE and not an text editor.
 I could and did compile my code also in Sublime Text 3 - which I like a lot because of its simplicity and plugins - but I missed some features of IDE like the Outline-window and the package explorer.
 I used <b>NetBeans</b> before, used some <b>Eclipse</b> due to a lecture (which I disliked for unknown reason) and now wanted to try out <b>IntelliJ IDE</b>.

 This jump to java and additional things like new features does mean some paragraphs had been changed backdated like the [section about compiling](https://github.com/ekzyis/algosound#how-to-use---compiling) or [running](https://github.com/ekzyis/algosound#how-to-use---running-the-application).

+Added features in this update:
+* Application bundled: All algorithms are now inside one application!
+* FPS slider: User can now speed up or slow down sorting.
+Speed is measured in Frames per second.
+* Input controllers: User can now modify parameters of the synths while sorting
+* Pause icon: Visible, animated feedback for the user that sorting has been paused. *WARNING: Icon is affected by fps slider.
+Photosensitive epilepsy patients should proceed with caution.*